-• Residential District 1.1 (RD1.1) (Refer to Figure 4.0 - Existing City of Windsor Zoning By-law 8600 Designations).
+• Residential District 1.2 with a holding symbol (HRD1.2) and Development Reserve District 1.1 (DRD1.1) (Refer to Figure 4.0 - Existing City of Windsor Zoning By-law 8600 Designations).

 To facilitate the proposed residential development, an Official Plan and Zoning By-law Amendment are required.
-A site specific Official Plan Amendment to the City of Windsor Official Plan is required for the Residential land use designation to add High Profile dwelling units as a permitted use on the Subject Site.
-In addition, a site specific Official Plan Amendment to the East Riverside Planning Area Secondary Plan is required for the Residential Neighbourhood land use designation on the Subject Site to add multiresidential dwellings as a permitted use, add an increased maximum density permitted from 40 units per hectare (UPH) to 187 UPH, and add an increased the maximum permitted height from four (4)-storeys to 11-storeys.
+A site specific Official Plan Amendment to the City of Windsor Official Plan is required for the Residential land use designation to permit High Profile residential buildings on the Subject Site and to increase the maximum permitted building height from 4 storeys to 12 storeys.
+In addition, a site specific Official Plan Amendment to the East Riverside Planning Area Secondary Plan is required to change the land use designation from Open Space, Institutional, and Residential Neighbourhood to a site specific Residential Neighbourhood for the entirety of the Subject Site.
+The Official Plan Amendment to the East Riverside Planning Area Secondary Plan increased maximum permitted density from 40 units per hectare (UPH) to 130 UPH and to add an increased maximum permitted height from 4-storeys to 12-storeys.

-A Zoning By-law Amendment is required to rezone the Subject Site from Residential District 1.1 (RD1.1) to a site specific Residential District 3.3 (RD3.3) with site specific provisions to increase the maximum building height from 24.0m to 44.0m, reduce the minimum landscaped open space from 35.0% to 30.0%, and reduce the minimum parking rate from 1.25 spaces per dwelling unit to 1.21 spaces per dwelling unit.
+A Zoning By-law Amendment is required to rezone the Subject Site from Residential District 1.2 with a holding symbol (HRD1.2) to a site specific Residential District 3.3 (RD3.3) with site specific provision to increase the maximum building height from 30.0m to 48.0m.
+The holding symbol on the Subject Site will be addressed at the appropriate time.

-The Applicant is requesting that Council approve a site specific Official Plan Amendment to the East Riverside Planning Area Secondary Plan and site specific Zoning By-law Amendment to the City of Windsor Zoning By-law 8600 to permit the proposed construction of two (2), 11-storey, 154-unit multiple dwelling buildings (Refer to Appendix A - Development Applications).
+The Applicant is requesting that Council approve a site specific Official Plan Amendment to both the Primary Plan and the East Riverside Planning Area Secondary Plan, as well as a site specific Zoning By-law Amendment to the City of Windsor Zoning By-law 8600 to permit the proposed construction of three (3), 6-storey, 63-unit multiple dwelling buildings and two (2), 12-storey, 129-unit multiple dwelling buildings for a sum total of 447 dwelling units proposed on the Subject Site (Refer to Appendix A - Development Applications).

-Following approval of the Official Plan Amendment and the Zoning By-law Amendment applications, applications for Site Plan Control Approval and Draft Plan of Condominium will be required to facilitate the proposed development on the Subject Site.
+Following approval of the Official Plan Amendment and the Zoning By-law Amendment applications, applications for Removal of Holding, Site Plan Control Approval and Draft Plan of Condominium will be required to facilitate the proposed development on the Subject Site.
 These applications will be submitted under separate cover at the appropriate time.